Ki Ho Kang, CEO

 Mr. Griffo has a broad range of engineering, test and measurement systems experience.
 This includes managing engineering and logistics programs for Navy’s Metrology and Calibration Programs.
 As Senior Program Manager, Mr. Griffo has facilitated improvements from leadership levels including stand-up of Navy’s Executive Agent for Metrology and Calibration, development of Navy-wide system Enterprise Resource Planning requirements, and advancement of automated systems for equipment calibration and test.

-Brad Goodwin, Integration Engineering Vice President
+Brad Goodwin, Aircraft Systems Engineering Group Vice President

 Prior to joining KIHOMAC, Mr. Goodwin amassed more than fifteen years of experience in Software and Systems Engineering across a number of industries, including Telecommunications, Transportation & Logistics and Defense Technology.
 In his role as the Director of Information Systems for Motor Cargo, Mr. Goodwin played a critical role in the transition to UPS Freight and the integration of their business systems.
 He leverages his experience integrating complex technologies and data sources and creating seamless and user friendly systems to create significant value for a variety of Government and commercial customers.